Mr-Smyth/Touch-AI/README.md

 * Hero image: Layered 2 images together using [Gimp](https://www.gimp.org/)  to include the subtle eye, to achieve a more catching hero image.
 Added a light pink opaque overlay to provide better contrast with hero text.

 ---
 <br>

 # Features

 #### common features across the site:
-* As this site is designed in the Mobile first screen sizes, each page of the website is responsive.
+* This website was designed from the mobile screensize first, as a result each webpage responds neatly to all screen sizes.
-* They each contain a common navigation bar with the convention of a left-hand logo with links on the right.
+* They each contain a common navigation bar  with the convention of a left-hand logo with the site navigation links on the right.
 * Each page also contains a common footer, with site navigation, contact details and social media links, and another call-to-action button for making contact.